Fire Safety Engineering (F.S.E): what is that?

 In different ways the safety objectives can be achieved, favoring lower cost solutions.

 Unlike the prescriptive method, which establishes how a building must be built without specifying its objectives – do this, do that and don’t ask any questions – the FSE method of performance, sets goals and optimizes solutions also in relation to costs.

-To engineers who are involved in fire protection projects, to fire prevention technicians, to the technicians of the institutional offices, to university professors and their students, as well as to all those for whom measurements and calculations, duly justified, are considered to be more reliable tools in dealing with fire safety issues, of ‘’magic numbers ‘’ too often present in the rules.
+To engineers who are involved in fire protection projects, to fire prevention technicians, to the technicians of the institutional offices, to the Fire Brigade officers, to university professors and their students, as well as to all those for whom measurements and calculations, duly justified, are considered to be more reliable tools in dealing with fire safety issues, of ‘’magic numbers ‘’ too often present in the rules.